 5) Why is it called the Graveyard of the Atlantic?

 Thousands of lives and enormous amounts of cargo were lost here over the centuries prior to modern navigational systems.
 It is estimated that upwards of 350 shipwrecks (222 documented) have occurred on Sable Island and its surrounding shoals.
 These shoals extend at times to 14km offshore and are often fog-enshrouded.
 In fact the island is fog-bound an average 125 days of the year.
 This is resulted from its location being at the convergence of the cold Labrador Current and the warm Gulf Stream Current.
 The fog, coupled with frequent storms, caused many ships to loose their way and run aground.
 Remnants of sunken ships are still visible when flying over the island, and pieces of old vessels often appear on the beach after severe storms.

 6) Who protects/manages the horses?

 Since 1961 the horses have been protected under the Sable Island Regulations of the Canada Shipping Act.
-This protection is tenuous and exists only as long as the Canadian Coast Guard has a presence there.
-The herd is completely unmanaged and as such is one of the few examples of wild horses living without human interference.
+This was enforced by the Canadian Coast Guard until 2013 when the island became a National Park and is now under the management of Parks Canada.
+The horse herd is completely unmanaged and as such is one of the few examples of wild horses living without human interference.